 Ever wondered what cheeses were the highest in Protein?

-Cheese is a great addition to any meal or as a snack on its own to bump up your Protein intake without also increasing your Carb intake.
-At The Protein Bread Co, we love melting Edam or Swiss on Protein Bread for the perfect Grilled Cheese, and cheeses like Feta and Colby are a great addition to Savoury Muffins.
+Cheese is one of the most fundamental dairy foods.
+It is a great addition to any meal or as a snack on its own to bump up your Protein intake without also increasing your Carb intake.
+At PBCo, we love melting Edam or Swiss on Protein Bread for the perfect Grilled Cheese, and cheeses like Feta and Colby are a great addition to Protein Pizza.

 So how does your go-to cheese stack up when it comes to Protein content?
-We’ve done the macro maths for you.
+We’ve done the macro maths for you and answered some of your burning questions.

 The 15 Highest Protein Cheeses